Take these smart steps to prevent children from choking, but know what to do if it occurs.

 - Give special consideration to certain foods (like hot dogs, grapes and popcorn).
 These should be cut into smaller pieces before being served.
 Other foods, including gum, raisins and whole nuts, should be saved for older children.

-If you think a child is choking and he is able to cough (meaning an object is likely only partially obstructing his airway):
+If you think a child is choking and is able to cough (meaning an object is likely only partially obstructing airway):

 - Calmly encourage the child to keep coughing.
-Most times he can bring the item up after a good cough and either expel it or swallow it.
+Most times the child can bring the item up after a good cough and either expel it or swallow it.
 This can be uncomfortable and scary, but the child is fine in a few minutes.

 - Do not try to pull the object out, because you might accidentally push it farther down into their airway.

-If the child puts his hands to his throat or cannot cough or talk:
+If children put their hands to their throats or cannot cough or talk:

 - You need to help.
 In children older than 1 year of age, complete the Heimlich maneuver with back blows.